 - Conversion and digitization for access purposes

-- The development (research, design and production) of virtual and physical exhibitions, including travelling exhibits
+- Development (research, design and production) of virtual and physical exhibitions, including travelling exhibits

 - Collection, cataloguing and access based management

 - Commemorative projects

 Objective 2: Increase the capacity of local documentary heritage institutions to better sustain and preserve Canada’s documentary heritage.